 So, you must go.
 See, and taste, for yourself.
 If you think of Tuscan olive oil as the stuff you buy at a supermarket, your taste buds will have a tastegasm over the real stuff you can only buy in Tuscany.

-And if you're the adventurous sort who wants to embrace the Italian lifestyle, you can even discover Tuscany on a Vespa!
-Don't worry, if you're old fashioned, you can explore Tuscany on horseback as well.
+And if you're the adventurous sort who wants to embrace the Italian lifestyle, you can even have a Vespa Tuscany Wine Experience.

 While you are travel planning you'll need to know some of the traditional areas of Tuscany folks talk about.
 For good, rustic food that's inexpensive and follows age-old rural traditions, go north to La Lunigiana and the Garfagnana.
 For wine the famous Chianti Classico region is represented on our map.
 Along the southern edge of the Crete Senesi is where the famous Brunello comes from.
 The Crete Senesi is where a lunar landscape of gray clay dominates the landscape.
 You might think of it as barren, but then again, it's famous for white truffles!
 The Maremma is the Italian "cowboy country" where the Butteri herd cattle in what was once marshy land drained by the fascists.
+But the Maremma is more than this, it's a place of Etruscan towns, ancient iron mining, and great Tuscan wines.
 More detail on these areas below the map.

 The Lunigiana is perhaps the wildest of Tuscany's historic territories.
 Set in three isolated valleys amongst the Apennines (Appennino settentrionale to be exact), traditions haven't died; people still make their own food, from salami to wine to honey and cheeses.
 Over 160 small castles and castle ruins dot the rugged landscape.